decadenceending/MCMC/README.md

  What is the expected maximum distance of the shortest path in a graph that connects vertex 0 to another vertex.

+ The project package can be executed in Visual Studio.
+OpenCover is a tool that was used to test code coverage.

+ Graphs class was imported from "Fundamentals of Computer Programming with C#.""